ROM annual #3

 As ROM banishes the final Wraith, something slips out of the opened portal.
-It's Hybrid, who manifests as a young human during a baptism in a small West Virginian town.
+It's Hybrid, who manifests as a young human during a baptism in a small town in Kentucky.

 "Several weeks later", the New Mutants arrive in town to visit Cannonball's family.
 This is the first time we meet the Guthries, including five brothers and sisters.
-One of them, Joshua, will later turn out to be a mutant, code-name Icarus (although Icarus goes by the name "Jay" Guthrie, and i think linking him to this Joshua was a retro-fit).
+One of them, Joshua, will later turn out to be a mutant, code-name Icarus.

 Sam's other mutant sibling, Paige, aka Husk of Generation X, does not appear in this issue.